40 Imaginary Worlds to Know for the True Movie Buff

 40 Famous Imaginary Worlds in Movies

-1. A Galaxy Far, Far Away (Star Wars Franchise): It’s impossible to include all the key planets of the Star Wars franchise in a listicle.
-Listed below are only the major planets i.e. locations from the cinematic movies:
+1. A Galaxy Far, Far Away (Star Wars Franchise): It’s impossible to include all major planets of the Star Wars universe in a listicle.
+Listed below are only the key worlds from the cinematic movies:

 - Tatooine: The home planet of the “Forceful” Skywalkers is a desert wasteland constantly scorched by two suns; a world so arid, moisture is a commodity.
 It is also a haven for crooks, smugglers, and monsters.
-Including a slug-like criminal kingpin and a monstrosity that takes several millennia to digest its still-living prey.
+Monsters such as a slug-like criminal kingpin and a gruesome subterranean entity that takes several millennia to digest its still-living prey.

 - Alderaan: Earth-like, beautiful Alderaan has only been glimpsed at in the Star Wars movies, but it earned a permanent place in geek culture for being the planet destroyed by the first Death Star.
 Star Wars fans consider the massacre the representative act of the Empire’s evil.